fspoettel/advent-of-code-rust/README.md

 ./scripts/scaffold.sh <day>

 # output:
-# Created module `src/solutions/day01.rs`
+# Created module "src/bin/01.rs"
-# Created input file `src/inputs/day01.txt`
+# Created empty input file "src/inputs/01.txt"
-# Created example file `src/examples/day01.txt`
+# Created empty example file "src/examples/01.txt"
-# Linked new module in `src/main.rs`
-# Linked new module in `src/solutions/mod.rs`
-# Done! 🎄
+# ---
+# 🎄 Type `cargo run --bin 01` to run your solution.
 ```

-Every solution file has _unit tests_ referencing the example input file.
-You can use these tests to develop and debug your solution.
-When editing a solution file, `rust-analyzer` will display buttons for these actions above the unit tests.
+Every solution has _unit tests_ referencing the _example_ file.
+Use these tests to develop and debug your solution.
+When editing a solution, `rust-analyzer` will display buttons for these actions above the unit tests.

 ### Download inputs for a day